noelpdot/surfs_up/README.md

 ## Recommendations
 - An analysis for other locations at Hawaii could be done to see a more favorable option in terms of temperature and precipitation.
-- Also other aspects like wave heights which is data that can be studied for serious surfers and touristic traffic to set up the ice cream shop.
+- Also other aspects like wave heights which is data that can be studied for serious surfers.